csci430-os/assg04/README.md

 return `true` if the page being referenced is currently in `memory` (which is a page hit).
 Otherwise it should return `false`.

-So a possible pseudocode implemention of this function is as follows:
+So a possible pseudocode implement ion of this function is as follows:

 ```
 for each physical frame of memory